BTS Part 3 — The Empire That Never Sleeps: Domination

 The Album: ARIRANG (March 20, 2026)

-Named after the centuries-old Korean folk song — an unofficial national anthem of both Koreas — ARIRANG is BTS’s fifth studio album and their first group release in nearly six years.
+Named after the centuries-old Korean folk song — an unofficial national anthem of both Koreas — ARIRANG is BTS’s fifth studio album, their first full-length studio album in nearly six years (since 2020’s Map of the Soul: 7), and their first group album of any kind in about three years and nine months, following 2022’s Proof.

 The album’s 14 tracks explore identity, separation, reunion, fame, and cultural heritage.
-Producers include Diplo, Ryan Tedder, Kevin Parker, and the group’s longtime collaborator Pdogg.
-The sound mixes hip-hop, alternative R&B, synth-pop, EDM, and traditional Korean instrumentation.
+Producers include Diplo, Ryan Tedder, Kevin Parker, JPEGMAFIA, and the group’s longtime collaborator Pdogg.
+The sound mixes hip-hop, alternative R&B, synth-pop, and EDM, with references to traditional Korean music — most prominently an “Arirang” motif woven into the opening track, “Body to Body.”

 Lead single: “Swim.”